xamarin/Xamarin.Social/component/GettingStarted.md

 ## Sharing

+We'll demonstrate sharing using Facebook.
+In order to share with Facebook, you'll need to have created a Facebook app at https://developers.facebook.com/apps.
+Use the "Website with Facebook Login" integration and ensure you've added `publish_stream` in the "Extended Permissions" section.

-To share an item, create the item, create the service, then present the share UI:
+To share an item, first create the service, create the item and then present the share UI:

 ```csharp
 using Xamarin.Social;